Thubs/Configs/README.md

 path: /home/ (insert user here) /.config/neofetch

-flashy version of the minimal config change the name to config.conf
+flashy version of the minimal config

+just follow the instuctions for the minimal config

 # config.conf

-my neofetch config
+my minimal neofetch config

 this should go without saying but you will need neofetch installed already